 The highlighted countries on the map below are the destinations for the Nour Project 2014.

-Off course we would not want to send students abroad if it were not safe.
+Off course we would not send students abroad if it wasn’t safe.
 Therefore we have regular contact with the Ministry of Foreign Affairs, the embassies and the local AIESEC organizations abroad to stay updated about the current situation.
-If we have any doubt about a country’s safety, we would want you to change your preference to a stable Arab country.
-We do our very best to ensure your safety, we cannot guarantee anything however, so you must keep in mind that traveling is always at own risk and so is traveling to the Middle East and North Africa.
+If we have any doubt about a country’s safety, we would help you with changing your project to a stable Arab country.

-Applications for summer 2014 are closed.
-The applications for the Nour Project 2015 will open in December 2014 and will be open until February 2015.
-You can apply by sending an email to firstname.lastname@example.org with your CV and a motivation letter in English.
+Applications for the Nour Project in the summer of 2015 will open in November 2014 and will be open until January 25, 2015.
+You can apply by sending an email to email@example.com with your CV and a motivation letter in English.

 The countries of destination vary every year.
 The countries are chosen based on safety, political stability and if there are enough interesting projects raised for the Summer Project.
 The countries for summer 2014 are Morocco, Tunisia, Jordan and Oman.
 In previous years Nour participants have gone to Iran, Lebanon, Egypt, Bahrain and Qatar among others.

-The projects are mainly developmental or cultural, like working at SOS Children’s Villages or working at a Human’s Rights office.
-However, more professional options are available too, such as writing a local NGO’s business plan or teaching economics.
+The projects are chosen by the Nour Participants themselves during the Learning Program and are mainly developmental, like working at SOS Children’s Villages in Jordan, helping at children’s summer camps in Morocco or working for a women’s rights bureau in Cairo.
+We also have other options such as writing a local NGO’s business plan in Oman or working at setting up a film festival in Jordan.
+These are all examples of the projects of the past few years.
 It is important to realize that the project is a way to truly immerse in the Arab culture by working with locals.
-The main goal of the Nour Project is to dive into the Arab culture and learn about previously unknown aspects of the culture, whereas the importance of the project is secondary.
+The main goal of the Nour Project is to dive into the Arab culture and learn about previously unknown aspects of the culture.

 Want to stay informed about this program?